Aigon Pro

 How fast is each agent — across providers and models?

-The benchmarks panel runs every supported agent and model against a small, deterministic seed repository (brewboard) and records end-to-end wall time, per-phase timing, and any failures.
-You see a clean matrix of CC, Codex, Gemini, OpenRouter and Kimi runs side by side, sortable by speed.
+The benchmarks panel runs every supported agent and model against a small, deterministic seed repository and records end-to-end wall time, per-phase timing, and any failures.

 Authoritative, reproducible numbers

 Benchmark JSONs are captured on a deterministic seed repo and committed to the release.
-Because the models run provider-side, the same provider call produces the same numbers for any user — the results are identical regardless of who runs them.
+The results are identical regardless of who runs them.

 One command to refresh

-aigon perf-bench brewboard <agent> runs a single pair; aigon perf-bench brewboard --all sweeps every non-quarantined agent and model.
-JSON lands in .aigon/benchmarks/ and the dashboard re-reads it on the next load.
+aigon perf-bench brewboard <agent> runs a single pair; --all sweeps every non-quarantined agent and model.

 Failure context, not just dashes

-When a model errors out — timeout, missing seed, provider rate-limit — the failure reason is captured and shown in the row, so you can tell ‘not yet run’ from ‘tried but failed’ at a glance.
+When a model errors out, the failure reason is captured and shown in the row, so you can tell “not yet run” from “tried but failed” at a glance.

 Ships with every release

 A fresh benchmark sweep runs before each release tag and the JSON artifacts land in the release commit.
-You get authoritative numbers from day one — no provider costs, no wait, no setup.
+Authoritative numbers from day one.

 Aigon’s own overhead — measured, not assumed

-A fair question: how much time does Aigon’s setup, instructions, and skill-loading add on top of the raw agent?
-The harness answers this explicitly.
 Each benchmark records four phases — cli-start, agent-boot, agent-work, agent-signal — and a single-pair run also captures a bare claude -p baseline against the same task with no Aigon scaffolding.
 The difference, surfaced as overheadMs, is the cost Aigon’s orchestration adds on top of the bare provider call.
-Pro’s upcoming overhead column promotes those numbers from the raw JSON to a first-class table view, so this signal stays visible — not buried.

 Reproducibility holds while models run provider-side.
 When aigon adds support for local model providers (Ollama, LM Studio, etc.), benchmarks for those entries will be machine-dependent and labelled accordingly.